The Top Mobile Live Streaming Equipment for Every Budget in 2024

 Software encoders, on the other hand, are much less bulky and much more affordable.
 However, these require a laptop or computer to run, so they aren’t always the best choice for streaming on the go.

-If you are recording with a mobile device as opposed to a camera, you may not need an encoder since they capture digital files rather than RAW video files.
-Furthermore, mobile live streaming apps generally take care of this process if there are any file compatibility issues.
+If you are recording with a mobile device as opposed to a camera, you may not need an encoder since it captures digital files rather than RAW video files.
+Furthermore, mobile live-streaming apps generally take care of this process if there are any file compatibility issues.
 We will discuss this more shortly.

 6. Extra Batteries